-Lighting a prescribed burn at dusk, Wind Cave National Monument.
+Lighting a prescribed burn at dusk at Wind Cave National Monument, South Dakota, 2009.
 Credit: NPS, Mike Johnson.

 Collaboration Tips and Resources

 Collaborative participation must be as inclusive and equitable as possible.
 In addition to resources from the participating agencies, organizations and groups, there are multiple resources about effectively collaborating with partners.